rossprogram/rossprogram.github.io/counselors/index.md

 ## Counselor Responsibilities

 Counselors are role models for the younger students.
 Counselors supervise dormitory life, evaluate (grade) the mathematical work submitted by their group of four students, and provide gentle hints and advice to help inspire students to stay focused on the number theory problems.
-In addition, counselors participate in two math courses (topics vary from year to year) and are encouraged to organize their own lectures or short courses in the dorm.
+In addition, counselors participate in one or two math courses (topics vary from year to year) and are encouraged to organize their own lectures or short courses in the dorm.

 ## Compensation

-In exchange for six weeks of work, the Ross Program provides each counselor with room and board and a stipend of $3500\.
-(Counselors at Ross/Asia have a different pay scale.)
+In exchange for six weeks of work, Ross/USA provides each counselor with room and board and a stipend of $3500\.
+Counselors at Ross/Asia work for fie weeks.
+They earn a smaller salary, but are reimbursed for their travel expenses.
+Details are not yet available.